MarecaLSTHM/UCB-Data-Challenge/README.md

 # UCB-Data-Challenge

-This GitHub repository serves as a code and data management tool for Team UCB.
+This data repository serves as a code and data management tool for Team UCB.

 The final scripts that produce the figures in the team report are placed in the **R Production** folder and the script files are named as (Figure X.R) to correspond with each figure.